mocamircea/sygon-token/README.md

   </tr>
 </table> <br/>

 The Creator is interested in building the SYGON technology.
-For this, he releases SYGON tokens to build contributors that  participate to building the technology through specific development projects.
-This contribution is directly rewarded by the Creator through token releases.
+For this, he releases SYGON tokens to contributors that  participate to building the technology through specific development projects.

 The collected fees can be distributed only to two destinations: <b>burn</b> and the <b>operational entity</b>.
 The ratio between the two destinations is decided by all willing sygons through vote and algorithmic meritocracy.
 Hence, the Fee Manager is a software mechanism used by sygons to decide in a decentralized manner.